Do Foam Rollers Release Fascia? | 321 STRONG Answers

 ## Does That Mean Foam Rolling Is Pointless?

 Not at all.
 The benefits are real.
-They just work differently than most people assume.
+They just work differently than a lot of people think.
 Foam rolling before exercise can increase flexibility and [help work through tight spots](/blog/should-you-roll-out-knots).
 After exercise, it significantly reduces delayed-onset muscle soreness ([Pearcey GE, *Journal of Athletic Training*, 2015](https://pubmed.ncbi.nlm.nih.gov/25415413)).
 You don't need to crush fascia to get results.
 Moderate, consistent pressure works better than grinding into tissue until it hurts.

 See our complete guide: [Why Does Fascia Release Feel So Good?](/answers/why-does-fascia-release-feel-so-good)